opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 The multiple data sources feature is an experimental feature released in OpenSearch 2.4.
 It can't be used in a production environment.
 For updates on the feature’s progress or to leave feedback on improving the feature, see the [OpenSearch Forum discussion](https://forum.opensearch.org/t/feedback-experimental-feature-connect-to-external-data-sources/11144).
 {: .warning }

-You can add multiple data sources to a single dashboard.
  OpenSearch Dashboards allows you to dynamically manage data sources, create index patterns based on those data sources, and execute queries against a specific data source and then combine visualizations in one dashboard.

 In this tutorial we provide the steps for enabling the `data_source` setting in Dashboards; adding credentials, data source connections, and index patterns; and combining visualizations in a single dashboard.

-## Try it: Exploring the multiple data sources feature in your local environment
+## Exploring the multiple data sources feature in your local environment

 This tutorial uses a preconfigured data source and index pattern, and you aren’t required to configure settings.
 However, you’ll need to enable the `data_source` setting in the configuration file before before getting started with exploring this feature.
 {: .note }